RobertoFreireFerrazPassos/Exception-handling-in-a-DotNet-Web-API/README.md

 ## Throw exception

-You can throw an exception in the code.
 When an exception is thrown, it immediately interrupts the normal flow of control in the program.

-Remember, exceptions are for exceptional situations.
+Note: Exceptions are for exceptional situations.
 Don't use to control program flow.

 ```cs
 throw new ArgumentNullException("someMethod received a null argument!");